Applicants for Permanent Resident Status

-For sponsored spouses and children who apply for Permanent Residents Status while in BC, the wait period begins on the date the sponsorship fee and application fee for permanent resident status have been paid in full to IRCC.
+For sponsored spouses and children who apply for Permanent Resident Status while in BC, the wait period begins on the date the sponsorship fee, application for permanent residence fee and right of Permanent Residence fee have been paid in full to IRCC.
 If all fees are not paid at the same time, the wait period begins on the date the last fee is paid.

 If absences from Canada exceed a total of 30 days during the previously mentioned wait period or an absence of more than six months is undertaken within six months of moving to the province, eligibility may be affected.

 If a person attends a physician without a BC Services Card there is a possibility they may be charged for the services at non-resident rates (which are higher than MSP rates).
 Should it be determined at a later date that the person is eligible for coverage, MSP can only reimburse in accordance with the MSC Payment Schedule and the person would be responsible for any additional charges.